 Q. What feature sets do the Cisco Catalyst 9100 Access Points support?

-A. The Cisco Catalyst 9100 Access Points support the packaging of features into Essentials and Advantage packages.
-The data sheets list the features in each package.
+A. The Cisco Catalyst 9100 Access Points support various hardware and software features.
+The individual access point data sheets list many of these features.
+Some software features are grouped into Essentials and Advantage packages.
+The Cisco DNA Center data sheets list the features in each package.

 Q. Will Cisco Catalyst 9100 Access Points work with existing 802.11ac networks?